kensiprell/ktorio.github.io/kotlinx/io/1platforms.md

 permalink: /kotlinx/io/platforms.html
 ---

-Platform-specific functionality to deal with each platform APIs.
+Platform-specific functionality to deal with each platform's APIs.

 ## JVM
 {: #jvm }